 Dr. Carome contends that many entities are responsible for this preventable deadly outbreak, “(W)hile numerous probes and investigations are just getting under way and litigation targeting the producer of the tainted drug and health care providers who used it will certainly take years to resolve, blame for this disaster will undoubtedly rest with many parties.
 Among them are the compounding pharmacy that produced the contaminated steroid drugs, health care facilities and providers who chose to use a dangerous drug lacking approval by the FDA and evidence that the products were sterile, trade associations and professional groups representing compounding pharmacies that have vigorously resisted federal regulatory oversight of their members, state and federal regulators, and Congress.”

 On October 4, the Federal Drug Administration (FDA) advised health care providers not to use any New England Compounding Center (NECC) products after a patient was diagnosed with meningitis that was possibly associated with an epidural injection of a steroid medication.
 On October 6, NECC announced a recall of all of its products.
-Click here for a complete list of the products subject to this recall.

 The FDA is advising healthcare professionals to follow up with patients who were administered any injectible medication from or produced by NECC after May 12, 2012.